rankynbass/proton-xiv/README.md

 ```
 sudo modprobe ntsync
 ```
+After this, a device `/dev/ntsync` should now exist on your system.

 Once NTSYNC is enabled on the system, if you launch a game with GE-Proton10-10 or newer using PROTON_LOG=1, steam will generate a log for the game in your home folder `steam-XXXXXX.log`.
 Inside that log you should see `wineserver: NTSync up and running!`